Five takeaways from Washington State’s truncated 2020 football season

 During the first half of WSU’s final game at Utah, Max Borghi and Deon McIntosh already had WSU fans dreaming up nicknames: McBorghi, Maxintosh, Mac ’n’ Max.

-With 239 rushing yards in his first two games, McIntosh showed why he can be one of the Pac-12’s best running back on a given day.
+With 239 rushing yards in his first two games, McIntosh showed why he can be one of the Pac-12’s best running backs on any given day.
 Last Saturday in Salt Lake City, Borghi reaffirmed why he already was in that category entering the 2020 season.

-After being sidelined the first three games of the year with a back injury, Borghi was cleared to play on Dec.
+After being sidelined the first three games of the year with a back injury, Borghi was cleared to play Dec.
 12 against Cal but made his debut in the season finale against Utah, rushing 10 times for 95 yards and a touchdown.
 McIntosh had eight carries for only 19 yards, but he plowed through two Utah defenders for an 11-yard touchdown that gave the Cougars a 14-0 lead in the second quarter.

 “(Borghi is) a great weapon and having him and Deon (McIntosh) together, that’s as solid a pair as any on our team at that position,” Rolovich said.
 “I think it meant a lot to him to get out there, he worked hard to get back.
 Patience, frustration and I think everyone got the chance to see his talent level.”